kfukutom/HigherBlue/README.md

-# 💙 HigherBlue - Navigate UofM Like a Pro! 💙
+# HigherBlue - Navigate UofM Like a Pro

-Welcome to **HigherBlue**, the ultimate campus navigation app specifically designed for students, faculty, and visitors of the **University of Michigan**! 🎓
+Welcome to **HigherBlue**, the ultimate campus navigation app specifically designed for students, faculty, and visitors of the **University of Michigan** 🎓

-Whether you're new to campus or a seasoned Wolverine 🐾, HigherBlue is here to guide you through every corner of UofM, helping you make the most of your time on one of the most iconic campuses in the world.

 ## 🎯 Features
 HigherBlue is designed with you in mind, offering a wide array of features that make campus navigation as easy as possible: